Universidad Alejandro de Humboldt

-Universidad Alejandro de Humboldt was named in honor of Alexander von Humboldt German naturalist and explorer.
+Universidad Alejandro de Humboldt was named in honor of Alexander von Humboldt, the German naturalist and explorer.
 UAH is a Venezuelan private university sponsored by the Civil Association Educational Humboldt, created by the National University Council in Resolution No. 28 of 25 July 1997 and authorized in its operation by Presidential Decree No. 2.225 of December 1, 1997.

 Student body

 Enrollment is 12,200 including 1200 graduate students, approximately 70 percent women, 30 percent men.